 Uber class action for taxi drivers

 Maurice Blackburn is conducting a class action against Uber on behalf of participants in the taxi, hire-car, limousine and charter vehicle industry.Read more

 On 18 December 2018, the Federal Court of Australia delivered its judgment on how it would manage the competing class actions issued against BHP Billiton Ltd in respect of the Fundao Dam collapse.Read more

 On 7 June 2018, Maurice Blackburn Lawyers filed a class action on behalf of shareholders of AMP Limited (ASX:AMP) arising from revelations at the Financial Services Royal Commission of systemic misconduct at AMP.Read more

 On 9 October 2017, Australia’s leading class action law firm, Maurice Blackburn Lawyers, with support from litigation funding giant IMF Bentham, filed a shareholder class action on behalf of aggrieved Commonwealth Bank of Australia (ASX:CBA) investors.Read more

 Sirtex class action

 Maurice Blackburn, in partnership with litigation funder IMF Bentham, has filed a class action against Sirtex Medical Limited (ASX:SRX) on behalf of shareholders following an announcement of deteriorating earnings and sales growth, followed by a further announcement confirming an external investigation into the share trading activities of then-CEO Gilman Wong.Read more

 Maurice Blackburn has an unparalleled record in class actions.
-We are the only Australian law firm to have settled shareholder class actions in excess of $100 million – and we have done that five times now.
+We are the only Australian law firm to have settled shareholder class actions in excess of $100 million – and we have done that seven times now.
 We conducted the first successful shareholder class action in Australian legal history, and we are also the only Australian law firm to have run and won cartel class actions.